 dn42

 All of my nodes run Linux, and dn42 occupies a separate network namespace from the default.
 This means that dn42 traffic is strictly segregated from all other networking on the device.
-Some people choose to run dn42 together with the internet, which is completely possible, but I don't.
+Some people choose to run dn42 together with the internet, but I don't.

 All of this is a very standard arrangement and many real networks work the same way.